Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for different states

 \subsection{$k^{\rm th}$ relative R\'enyi entropy for $|\Omega\rangle$ and $\mo(x)|\Omega\rangle$}

-Let us initially explore the most straightforward case that one density matrix is constructed from a vacuum state where we set $\mo'$ equals to the identity operator $\mathbbm{1}$ while the other is built from a primary operator $\mo$, i.e.
+Let us initially explore the most straightforward case that one density matrix is constructed from a vacuum state where we set $\mo'$ equal to the identity operator $\mathbbm{1}$ while the other is built from a primary operator $\mo$ with equal chiral and antichiral conformal weights $h=\bar h=\Delta$, i.e. } {According to \eqref{eq2.2}, the $k^{\rm th}$ RRE of primary operator and identity operator is